-Now that fall is officially here, it’s time to Prepare Your Home for Winter.
+Now that fall is officially here, it’s time to Prep Your Home for Winter.
 These steps, most of which you can do yourself, will help lower your utility bills and protect your investment.

 Your ducts can contribute to inefficiency in your HVAC system for a couple of reasons.
 In fact, your ducts can account for approximately 20 percent of your energy usage when you run your heating and cooling systems.
 Poor insulation, leaks, disconnected segments, and excessive dirt or other blockages can cause problems with airflow, leading to greater energy use and higher bills.
 Air duct cleaning provides a beginning in optimizing your duct function while providing the opportunity for other issues to be assessed.

 For about $80 to $100, a technician will inspect your furnace or heat pump to be sure the system is clean and in good repair, and that it can achieve its manufacturer-rated efficiency.
 The inspection also measures carbon-monoxide leakage.

 If you act soon, you’ll minimize the chance of being 200th in line for repairs on the coldest day of the year.
 Look for a heating and air-conditioning contractor that belongs to the better contractors bureau and employs technicians certified by the North American Technician Excellence (NATE) program.
 The contractor should follow the protocol for ACCAs “national standard for residential maintenance” (or the QM, short for “quality maintenance”